finbourne/lusid-sdk-csharp-preview/sdk/docs/ConventionsApi.md

 > ResourceListOfGetCdsFlowConventionsResponse ListCdsFlowConventions (DateTimeOffset? asAt = null)

-[EXPERIMENTAL] List the set of CDS Flow Conventions
+[BETA] List the set of CDS Flow Conventions

 List the set of CDS Flow Conventions at the specified date/time